pixelite-co-nz/pixelite-co-nz.github.io/_posts/2015-07-02-using-snap-svg-for-rich-interactivity.md

 Snap.svg (Snap) is a modern javascript llibrary that allows developers to interact with Scalable vector graphics (or [svg]).
 According to the [website].
 Snap is...

-> Snap.svg is a brand new JavaScript library for working with SVG.
+> ... a brand new JavaScript library for working with SVG.
 Snap provides web developers with a clean, streamlined, intuitive, and powerful API for animating and manipulating both existing SVG content, and SVG content generated with Snap.

 Snap is designed to be a modern replacement for the likes of [Raphael].
 Instead of focusing on compatibility with the older browsers like Internet Explorer 6, Snap instead drops support for older browsers in favor of a more complete SVG feature set.